-- PEP Template reviewed with other professionals to focus on progression, engagement and achievement - SVS has set a target of 95% of LAC having a PEP in place within 20 working days of becoming looked after.
-Support and training is provided to schools by the service to achieve this target.
+- PEP Template reviewed with other professionals to focus on learning, development and achievement - SVS monitors that all LAC have a PEP in place to ensure that we meet the local target of all 95% of LAC have a PEP in place within 20 working days of becoming looked after.
+Support is provided to schools by the service to achieve this target.